 The Schlage Connect Camelot Touchscreen Deadbolt is incorporated with a Z-wave technology that lets you connect to your phone or any other smart electronic device and get access to the locking and unlocking mechanism even when you are far away.

-It also lets you check whether everything is safe and secure in your house when you are out on vacations.
+It also lets you check whether everything is safe and secure in your house when you are out on vacation.

 You will need to get a central hub for making the connection between Z-wave and your smartphone.